sympodius/org-novelist/README.md

 + `org-novelist-export-story` - Export the story to a single Org file, and any other formats specified in export settings.
 + `org-novelist-link-to-story` - Link to a different story to include its notes in the current story's referencing.
 + `org-novelist-unlink-from-story` - Remove a linked story from the current story.
++ `org-novelist-count-words-in-story` - Perform an accurate word count for the story.
++ `org-novelist-count-words-in-current-chapter` - Perform an accurate word count for the current chapter.
 + `org-novelist-toggle-automatic-referencing` - Toggle automatic referencing on/off.